-- 1. Sizing calculations are performed for the baseline building, and heating equipment is oversized by 25% and cooling equipment by 15%.
+7. Sizing calculations are performed for the baseline building, and for projects following ASHRAE Standard 90.1-2022 Section G3.2 heating equipment is oversized by 25% and cooling equipment by 15%.
+For projects following ASHRAE Standard 90.1-2022 Section G3.3 the baseline design is sized proportionally to the capacities in the proposed design based on sizing runs-i.e., the ratio between the capacities used in the annual simulations and the capacities determined by the sizing runs are modeled the same for both the proposed design and baseline building design.
 A sizing run is done for each of the four orientations, and system properties (efficiency, controls, etc.) are specified based on equipment size determined through the corresponding sizing run.
 Equipment and plant capacities shall be based on coincident loads.
-This is further discussed in Section 2.7.2 of this manual. - 2.
-The baseline building is simulated to determine the number of UMLH.
-This is the same as the process performed for the proposed design in step 3.
+This is further discussed in Section 2.7.2 of this manual.

-- 3. The number of UMLH for the baseline building is then tested to see if they are greater than 300.
-This is unlikely since the heating and cooling equipment is oversized by 25% for heating and 15% for cooling in step 7. - 4.
+- 8. The baseline building is simulated to determine the number of UMLH.
+This is the same as the process performed for the proposed design in step 3. - 9.
+The number of UMLH for the baseline building is then tested to see if they are greater than 300.
+This is unlikely since the heating and cooling equipment is oversized as described in step 7. - 10.
 If the UMLH are greater than 300, then steps need to be taken to reduce the unmet hours to less than or equal to 300.
-See Sections 2.5 and 2.7 for discussion on how UMLHs can be reduced. - 5.
+See Sections 2.5 and 2.7 for discussion on how UMLHs can be reduced. - 11.
 Once the tests on UMLH are satisfied, the energy consumption of the baseline building is calculated.
-If the tests on unmet hours are satisfied the first time through, this step is the same as step 9. - 6.
+If the tests on unmet hours are satisfied the first time through, this step is the same as step 9. - 12.
 The baseline building is rotated 90 degrees and modeled again.
 This is repeated for four orientations.
 Each time the building is rotated the equipment is resized.
-This step may be omitted if the building orientation is dictated by the site or if fenestration area on each orientation varies by less than 5%. - 7.
-The baseline energy use for the baseline building is calculated as the average of the energy use for the four orientations. - 8.
+This step may be omitted if the building orientation is dictated by the site or if fenestration area on each orientation varies by less than 5%. - 13.
+The baseline energy use for the baseline building is calculated as the average of the energy use for the four orientations. - 14.
 Finally, the performance cost index is calculated as the ratio of the proposed design energy cost and baseline building energy cost.